Seizures are common in parrots, especially African greys, Amazon parrots, and parakeets.

 - Caffeine, alcohol, and tobacco.

-Always keep your parrot away from toxins, as the consequences can be significant – seizures are a warning that something is amiss.
+Always keep parrots away from toxins because the consequences can be significant – seizures are often a warning that something else is wrong.

 Some parrots can be fussy about drinking water, which leads to a risk of dehydration.